elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

 ---
 title: Command Design Pattern
-description: Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
+description: Command Pattern is a behavioral JS design pattern that aims to encapsulate actions or operations as objects.
 sidebar_position: 4
 sidebar_label: Command
 ---